BAFinder/bafinder.github.io/README.md

-# bafinder.github.io
+# BAFinder 2.0 Test

-For internal reviewers:
--> go to "Software" directory, select the correct version for your operating systems, and download.
+-> go to "Software" directory, select the correct version for your operating system, and download. <br>
--> download Test_data.zip file, extract, and follow the instructions in the QuickStart_Guide.
+-> download Test_data.zip file, extract, and follow the instructions in the QuickStart Guide. <br>